Swamy-s-Tech-Skills-Academy/learn-reactjs/react-samples/docs/styling-approaches.md

 # CSS Styling Approaches

-This document explains the two main approaches for managing global styles in React applications, specifically comparing Tailwind CSS and styled-components.
+This document explains the two main approaches for managing styles in React applications, specifically comparing Tailwind CSS and styled-components.
+Both approaches are currently used in this project to demonstrate their strengths and use cases.

+## Current Project Setup: Hybrid Approach

+This project implements a hybrid approach using both Tailwind CSS and styled-components:

+- **Tailwind CSS** for utility-based styling and overall layout
+- **styled-components** for component-specific styling and global styles

+You can see a practical example of this hybrid approach in the `StyledComponentsExample.tsx` component where both techniques are used side by side.

 ## Option 1: Tailwind CSS (Current Project Setup)